lagdo/symfony-facades/README.md

 In order to call private services with facades, a service locator with id `lagdo.facades.service_locator` must be declared in the `config/services.yaml` file.
 See the [Symfony service locators documentation](https://symfony.com/doc/4.4/service_container/service_subscribers_locators.html).

+The private services that need to be accessed with a facade must be passed as arguments to the service locator.

 In the following example, the `Twig` service is passed to the service locator.

 ```yaml